-The no of students reported to have dropped out of high school is alarming and the Ministry of Education should look into the matter.
+The number of students reported to have dropped out of secondary schools in Kenya is alarming and the Ministry of Education should look into the matter.

 While announcing the 2014 Kenya Certificate of Secondary Education (KCSE) results on Tuesday, Education Cabinet Secretary Jacob Kaimenyi raised concerns over the issue and called for an “expert intervention” into the matter.

 “This is a matter of great concern to the ministry when you consider the huge resources that the government has invested in secondary school education,” he said.

 Prof Kaimenyi directed the Education Standards and Quality Assurance Council to investigate the factors fuelling this worrying trend and recommend appropriate ways of addressing the issue.

 “This issue should be investigated in detail as quickly as possible to enable us put in place appropriate interventions before things get out of hand.
 Drop-out rates must be addressed urgently.
 We cannot afford to wait any further,” he said.

 The Chairman of the Kenya Secondary Schools Heads Association, John Awiti, also expressed concerns about the high number of drop-outs and urged headteachers to take action.

 “A figure of 37,900 students is too high, not to mention the large number of primary school graduates who miss places in secondary schools.
 Headteachers cannot afford to ignore this.
 Even though the issue is complex and many factors contribute to it, this is no excuse for us not to act,” said Mr Awiti.